adamroberge/Machine-Learning--DeepLearning.ai/README.md

 ## Acknowledgments
 Thanks to DeepLearning.AI and Stanford University for creating this excellent specialization.
-Hats off to the course instructors and everyone involved in the course design and implementation.
+Hats off to the course instructors including Andrew Ng and everyone involved in the course design and implementation.